 Links to resources for setting up a Kubernetes environment

 Administrators are typically responsible for installing and managing Kubernetes-based clusters in a production environment.
-In addition, as mentioned in Factors to consider for production planning, it is a good idea to have a staging environment that mirrors the production environment as closely as possible.
+It is also a good idea to have a staging environment that mirrors the production environment as closely as possible.

 oc on workstations that will have access to manipulate cluster objects.